ericoporto/ags-manual-wiki/Camera.md

     void Camera.Delete();

 Removes an existing camera.

-Primary camera can be never removed and this command issued for the primary camera will be ignored.
+**IMPORTANT:** The "primary camera" can be never removed and calling this function on it will have no effect.

-**IMPORTANT:** in **Game.Cameras** array cameras are arranged in the order they were created.
-When you delete one in the middle all the following cameras will be shifted towards beginning of array.
+**IMPORTANT:** In the **Game.Cameras** array cameras are arranged in the order they were created.
+If you delete one from the middle all of the cameras with a higher index will be shifted towards the beginning of array.

 *See Also:* [Camera.Create](Camera#cameracreate), [Game.Camera](Game#gamecamera), [Game.Cameras](Game#gamecameras)